MesangaE/Bash_Scripts/README.md

-# for comments that are ignored by sthe hell
+#  for comments that are ignored by the hell